balunist/mbp_docs2/source/pre-mapping/material_management.rst

 |

-The material list you create has the following properties:
+**The material list you create has the following properties:**
-    - defines the inventory of this material type that can be used across multiple models
+    - defines the inventory of this material type, which is available to all models
-    - can be commercially available board sizes you have or plan to use
+    - Can include commercially available board sizes you have or plan to use
-    - can be scraps and offcuts of various sizes
+    - can include scraps and offcuts of various sizes
-    - defines the order material will be used, smallest first is recommended
+    - defines the order in which material will be used (smallest first is recommended)
     - defines a finite number of boards to be used before an infinite number of default size boards